Inedo/inedo-docs/Content/proget/api/security/users/create.md

 order: 1
 ---

 *Create User* is available as both a `pgutil` command and an HTTP Request.
-It will create a new user account in ProGet, and return a [SecurityUser](/docs/proget/api/security#securityuser-object) object describing the new user created.
+It will create a new User account in ProGet, and return a [SecurityUser](/docs/proget/api/security#securityuser-object) object describing the new User created.

-:::(Info) (🚀 Quick Example: Creating a new user account with pgutil) This example creates the user `"John Smith"` with accompanying `displayname`, `email` and `password`
+:::(Info) (🚀 Quick Example: Creating a new User account with pgutil) This example creates the User `"John Smith"` with accompanying `displayname`, `email` and `password`

 ```bash
 pgutil security users create --username="John Smith" --displayname=jsmith --email=jsmith@kramerica.com  --password=password123